now-examples/basics/docz/README.md

 }
 ```

-The above configues the project to:
+The above configures the project to:
 - Build on [Now 2.0](https://zeit.co/docs/v2/platform/overview/#versioning)
 - Have [a name](https://zeit.co/docs/v2/deployments/configuration/#name)
 - When deploying, use the [`@now/static-build` builder](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/) to build our app

-However, the `@now/static-build` builder requires that you pass it instructions on how to build it and that the subsequent build is placed in the `dist` directory, [unless otherwise specified](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/#configuring-the-dist-directory).
+However, the `@now/static-build` builder requires that you pass it instructions on how to build it and that the subsequent build is placed in the `dist` directory [unless otherwise specified](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/#configuring-the-dist-directory).

 To tell docz to place our build in the `dist` directory, you can create a `doczrc.js` file with the following contents: